Codyuzumaki/BrainportEindhoven/README.md

 https://drive.google.com/open?id=1xkmTosS4TGqpPnXnj_vj8hZMwYl-gtOd

 The images to be classified must be placed in the "New_Images" folder.
 Note that there are already 4 images in the folder in case it is necessary to test the system without new images.
-You can remove them before starting a new test
+You can remove them before starting a new test.

+The images can be of any size, buy the algorithm was optimized to work with 4032x3024 images.

 Docker must be installed in the local computer to run the algorythm.